-To this day I still haven't asked Maura what exactly prompted her to stand in front of me at that moment.
+To this day I still haven't asked Maura what it was that prompted her to stand in front of me at that moment.
 Maybe it was love, maybe it was just concern for an innocent pawn.
 Maybe it was just that she had this blind faith in Doyle not to harm her, and maybe we could avoid spilling any more blood.
 Whatever the case was, she didn't say a word, and Doyle lowered his weapon.

-"Untie him," she said softly but steadily.
+"Untie him," she said, her voice soft but stead.

 Doyle pulled a knife out of his jacket pocket and sliced the knot behind Garrett's chair, and Garrett hopped up faster than Jo Friday when I offered her bacon.
 He bolted, and didn't stop at the doorway—he flew down the hall, but I didn't bother chasing him.
 Not when I had Patrick Doyle right here.

 "Aren't you gonna go after him?"
 Doyle asked, addressing Maura.